rosemata/rosemata/README.md

 ## Projects

-- iOS Apps
+- iOS Apps with Swift

 in progress 👷🏻‍♀️

-- Android Apps
+- Android Apps with Java

 in progress 👷🏻‍♀️

+- 15 Sliding Puzzle Game with Python

+in progress 👷🏻

 - JPMorgan Chase & Co.
 Software Engineering Virtual Internship